Background Checking and Drug Screening Policy for Fieldwork Placement

 Students choosing not to consent to the required background checks will be ineligible to participate in fieldwork involving vulnerable populations.
 Ineligibility to participate in fieldwork may affect a student's ability to successfully complete the program.

 Based upon the results of the background record check, a student may be deemed ineligible to participate in academic or fieldwork activities, which may impact a student's ability to successfully complete program requirements.
 Background record checks are reviewed by the College’s CORI Board.
 The CORI Board determines eligibility to participate in academic and/or fieldwork activities.
-Students have the right to appeal the determination of the CORI Board by filing a written appeal with the Vice President of Student Affairs within 10 business days of receiving the CORI Board’s determination.

 Furthermore, please be advised that eligibility to participate in College academic and/or fieldwork activities following a background record check does not guarantee eligibility to sit for a professional credentialing examination(s) or for employment upon program completion.
 It is the student’s responsibility to contact the certification or licensure board for a particular healthcare or other service profession to determine the standards that must be met for credentialing, licensing and/or employment in that field.